-In this day and age lots of things can help develop cancer but are succulents one of them?We often take our succulents to the local markets.
+In this day and age lots of things can help develop cancer, but are succulents one of them?We often take our succulents to the local markets.
 Apart from earning money, it also gives us a great opportunity to talk to our customers.
 This blog has partially been started because we wanted to share our knowledge, experiences and answer some of the questions we’ve been asked at the markets over the years.
 At our last market I’ve been asked a question I’ve never heard before.
 While a bit baffled as I didn’t quite know the answer, it sent me on a journey to find out more about it.

 The findings I’m about to present are not medical advice, they are merely our interpretation of information found online.
 We are not experts, nor are we qualified to give any advice.
 Any concerns should be consulted with professionals.
+However, i did try and look at peer reviewed, scientific articles and have linked them below.

-Can coming into contact with succulents cause cancer?
 In our opinion, there is so far no evidence that would suggest that simply coming into contact with succulents does cause cancer.
 However, there was one study which specifically looked at the Euphorbia Tirucalli aka 'African Milk Bush' or 'Firesticks', which had some interesting findings.

 Let's have a closer look at the evidence and the research.